BlueQuartzSoftware/DREAM3D/Documentation/ReferenceManual/Filters/SyntheticBuildingFilters/InitializeSyntheticVolume.md

 other measures of length can be used. __The minimum resolution for each dimension cannot be 0.0, i.e, zero for any of the resolution values is forbidden as an input __.

-The Filter produces an estimate of the number of grains in the volume associated with the values the user entered.
+The Filter produces an estimate of the number of **Fields** in the volume associated with the values the user entered.

 <div align="center">